 To study in universities in Poland in this coming winter intake, the first thing you will require is an action plan.
 Here is an application timeline to give you an idea of how to plan for your studies in Poland.

-- Start your process early by August, make a list of 7-8 universities that you wish to apply.
+- Start your process early by August, make a list of 7-8 universities that you wish to apply to.
 Do some research with the help of university websites and note courses available, application requirements, due dates etc.

 - By September, get knowledge of bank loan options and scholarships to support your studies financially.